You can access WebMerge for Salesforce.com at any time from the App Launcher in the top left corner of Salesforce.

 Now you want to copy and paste the API Key and API Secret from WebMerge into WebMerge for Salesforce.com settings.

-Click Login to WebMerge using your new API credentials.
+From within Salesforce, Click Login to WebMerge using your new API credentials.

 Now that you are logged in to WebMerge, you can view the WebMerge Documents and WebMerge Mappings tabs.